Meosit/TGBTbot/src/main/resources/help.owner.md

 For user suggestions forwarding:
-/suggestions `<true|false>` - global switch for suggestions /editors\_chat `<id_number>`- set the editors chat where the suggestions will be posted for approval /force\_pool\_suggestions - trigger a suggestion pooling from DB to editors chat /suggestion\_pooling `<minutes>` - time between new suggestions check
+/suggestions `<true|false>` - global switch for suggestions /gatekeeper `<tg mention>` - username or the person which will be visible for users to solve ban-related requests /editors\_chat `<id_number>`- set the editors chat where the suggestions will be posted for approval /force\_pool\_suggestions - trigger a suggestion pooling from DB to editors chat /suggestion\_pooling `<minutes>` - time between new suggestions check